opis-colibri/core/1.x/routing/index.md

 In this phase, the routes are sorted based on their priority, and after the sorting process completes, each route is checked if it's a match for the request's path URI.
-If the route is a match, then it is added into the *queue of matched routes*.
+If the route is a match, then it is added to the *list of matched routes*.

-After checking each route, if the queue of matched routes is empty, then a `404` error is returned with the help of the `Opis\Http\Response` class.
+After checking each route, if the *list of matched routes* is empty, then a `404` error is returned with the help of the `Opis\Http\Response` class.
 Otherwise, the algorithm advances to the next phase.

 ## Second phase

-At this phase, each route from the *queue of matched routes* is taken in turn and becomes the *current route*.
+At this phase, each route from the *list of matched routes* is taken in turn and becomes the *current route*.
 The *current route* is passed through a series of internal filters and also through all user-defined filters that were set for this particular route, if any.
 The first route that passes all filters becomes the *candidate route*.

 If no *candidate route* was found, then a `404` error is returned.
-Otherwise, when a *candidate route* is found, the remaining routes from the *queue of matched routes* are discarded and the algorithm advances to the next phase.
+Otherwise, when a *candidate route* is found, the remaining routes from the *list of matched routes* are discarded and the algorithm advances to the next phase.

 ## Third phase

-The algorithm checks if there are callbacks that were set as *guard filters* to the *candidate route* and execute them in turn.
+The algorithm checks if there are any callbacks that were set as *guard filters* to the *candidate route* and execute them in order.
 If one of the *guard filters* is not passed, then a `404` error is returned.
 Otherwise the algorithm continues with the fourth phase and the *candidate route* becomes the *matched route*.

 ## Fourth phase